Massive-Verse: Animated short film

 In June 2022, to tie in with the release of Radiant Black #15, an animated short produced by Tiger Animation and Black Market Narrative entitled Versus | Radiant Black vs. Blaze was released, with Higgins directing and co-writing with Alec Siegel and Will Friedle providing the voice of Radiant Black.
 The short can be viewed on the official Black Market Narrative YouTube channel.

 Podcast

-In December 2022, it was announced that, to tie-in with the release of No/One, an in-universe podcast entitled Who Is No/One? will release with each issue and will feature the voice work of Rachael Leigh Cook as Julia Paige, the host of the podcast, and Patton Oswalt as Teddy Barstow, the Metro Editor for The Pittsburgh Ledger.
-Loren Lester provides the voice of No/One, while Yuri Lowenthal, Tara Platt, Cristina Vee and Karl Herlinger are also cast.
+In December 2022, it was announced that, to tie-in with the release of No/One, an in-universe podcast entitled Who Is No/One? would release with each issue and would feature the voice work of Rachael Leigh Cook as Julia Paige, the host of the podcast, and Patton Oswalt as Teddy Barstow, the Metro Editor for The Pittsburgh Ledger.
+Loren Lester provides the voice of No/One, while Yuri Lowenthal, Tara Platt, Cristina Vee, Karl Herlinger, Todd Stashwick, and Walter Jones are also cast.
 The podcast will also feature original art by Mark Englert and music by Kristopher Carter.